 Leave your issues at home

-It’s not that you have a challenge (we all do), it’s that your attitude to it will determine your success.
-If you must share your challenge, share the solution you are taking to address it.
+If you absolutely must share your challenge, share the solution you are taking to address it.
 This can turn the mildly depressing into the awe-inspiring.
 You may even get some help or new ideas.
 It feels good to help others.
 If you make them feel good, they will like you.

 Listen to them

-It is said that God gave us two ears and one mouth so that we’d use them in that proportion.
-Most folks spend their entire lives being talked at and not talked with Consider your own parents, school, and job.
+Most folks spend their entire lives being talked at and not talked with.
 How often did your parents, teachers, and boss ask you for your opinion versus tell you what to do and how to do it?
-How refreshing would it be if someone were to listen to your song instead of screaming theirs?
+How refreshing would it be if someone were to listen to your song instead of incessantly screaming theirs?

 People’s favorite word is their name and their favorite topic is themselves.
 This is not a judgement whatsoever, but it is a clue.
-Let people share what’s on their mind.
-It’s even okay to genuinely care about another and want to learn about them.
-What if you learn something new that helped you along your own path?
-Nod and smile, be attentive, and give a darn.
+Let people share what is on their mind.
+It is even okay to genuinely care about another person and want to learn about them.
+What if you accidentally learn something new that helped you along your own path?

 Find common ground

 People like people that are like themselves.
-Christians tend to associate with Christians, bikers hang out with bikers, and Romanians break bread with Romanians.
-It’s a comfort zone to realize there are other people similar to them and it opens their minds to tangential ideas.
+It is comforting when we realize there are other people like us and it opens our minds to tangential ideas.
 For example, you will be more likely to buy a cell phone based on a friend’s recommendation than that of a stranger.

-Of course, the more interesting you are, the easier it will be to build rapport.
-This doesn’t mean share your entire life story, just experience enough of life to have something worth sharing when the time is right.
-What if you were to personally develop yourself, take more risks, donate your time, learn a craft, and just become the person you wanted to be a 4 years old?
+Of course, the more knowledgeable and experienced you are in life, the easier it will be to build rapport.
+No need to share your entire life story, just experience enough of life to have something worth sharing when the time is right.
+Personally develop yourself, take more risks, donate your time, learn a craft, and just become the person you wanted to be at 4 years old.
 It just might change your life too.

 Make them laugh

-Laughing is not just the best medicine, it’s the best connector.
-You can’t laugh and feel bad.
+Laughing is not just the best medicine, it is the best connector.
+You cannot laugh and feel bad at the same time.
 And when you help people feel good, almost uncontrollably, they like you.
-I’m not suggesting you become the class clown, as even clowns get old.
-But if you want to break down the initial wall, a few missiles of humor can do wonders.
+You do not need to become the class clown, as even clowns must eventually go back to the circus.
+However, if you want to break down the initial wall, a few missiles of humor can do wonders.

-But isn’t it what’s on the inside that counts?
-Of course, but if the outside is a horrendous mess, they may never get a chance to see the inside.
-It’s like the best restaurant in the worst part of town.
-Nobody will ever know how good the food is.
-If the outside looks great, then of course the inside must radiate as well, else you’re a fake.
-Don’t just look the part, be the part.
-Few people like a fake and the ones that do won’t like you for long anyways.
+When it comes to likeability, there is no delineation between the inside and outside.
+Though if the outside is a horrendous mess, they may never get a chance to see the inside.
+Like the best restaurant in the worst part of town, nobody will ever know how good the food is.
+If the outside looks great, then of course the inside must radiate as well, else you are a fake.
+Few people like a fake and the ones that do will not like you for long anyways.

 Smile and relax

 Relaxing yourself has a calming effect on others.
-Nothing gets us in a tizzy more than trying to be liked.
-However, no matter how important it is that they like you, they still may not.
+After all, no matter how important it is that they like you, they still may not.
 So what?
-If it’s the end of the world, then perhaps it’s time to expand your vision.
-And if you consider that the more you wish for them to like you, the more that desperation will drive them away, then why sabotage yourself?
+If it is the end of the world, then perhaps it is time to expand your vision.
+If you consider that the more you wish for them to like you, the more that desperation will drive them away, then why sabotage yourself?
 Relax, it will be okay (I promise!)